a34dai/A3_6B_finalgame/README.md

 Post-Playtest: 3 changes made based on playtesting
 1. Add a visual "tell" for the Level 3 dragon (angry state) right before it charges, so the attack feels predictable and reasonable
 2. Widen the bird fight camera scope in Level 3 so more of the arena is visible.
-3. Add clearer instructions on how to get through the levels (using dialogue or pop up text)
+3. Added clear instructions for the Level 3 bird arena

 Post-Showcase 2 changes:
 1. Seaweed animation to distinguish it from background